bdraco/nexia/README.md

 the Nexia Thermostat service `refresh_thermostat_data` is provided to refresh instance data.
 The Nexia Thermostat Zone service `get_sensors` is provided to obtain these sensor data in a list of sensor detail data objects of type NexiaSensor.
+You can specify which RoomIQ sensors to include in the zone average via the Nexia Thermostat Zone service `select_room_iq_sensors`.

 ## Attributes